FrenziedMarmot/DependencyInjection/SECURITY.md

 ## Reporting a Vulnerability

-Please email aaron.moore <AT> frenziedmarmot.com with vulns and we'll get back to you within 48 hours.
+Please email aaron.moore &lt;AT&gt; frenziedmarmot.com with vulns and we'll get back to you within 48 hours.